-The Convent will host three programs as part of the festival spanning performance, installation art and a thrumming dive bar at the centre of it all.
+The Convent will host four programs as part of the festival spanning performance, installation art and a thrumming dive bar at the centre of it all.

 From 27 February – 1 March, Double Delicious offers a taste of the meals that mean the most to five public figures.
 Join cooking legend Elizabeth Chong, writer and media personality Benjamin Law, kimchi specialist Heather Jeong, performance maker Valerie Berry, and choreographer and performer Raghav Handa as they reveal intimate glimpses into their lives in an immersive performance that tantalises all the senses.
 Tickets are on sale now.

 When It Rains (I feel like eating Jeon) is an installation inspired by the story of a Korean elder in Ansan, who takes a walk every day to the place where the sea used to be.
 Open from 20 February – 1 March, the work considers the connections between site, sensation and memory, and invites audiences to explore their own associations in a fluid, decentered space.

 HuRU-hARa is a dive bar that will showcase avant-garde artists from across South East Asia from 20 February – 1 March.
 The hub will unfold to create an ever-evolving artwork, a perpetual performance and a non-stop party.
 Follow the Facebook event for performer announcements.